On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Proof of Theorem .

 \end{proof}

 \begin{rem} It is interesting to mention that the plane $\mathrm{span}(e_1,e_2)$ is the section of the least two dimensional area of the set $\mathcal C$.
-Here, section means ``intersection with a two dimensional linear subspace''.
-This is proved in paper~\cite{nazar}.
-It is plausible that the computations, carried out in our proof above, namely in the proofs of our three lemmas, might provide an alternative proof of this fact. \end{rem}
+Here, a ``section'' means an ``intersection with a two dimensional linear subspace''.
+This has been recently proved in~\cite{nazar} by elementary methods.
+It is plausible that the calculations, carried out in our proof above, namely in the proofs of our three lemmas, might provide an alternative proof of this fact. \end{rem}